Last updated: 22 October 2021

 ENTER.
 Then the prompt will help you set a password:

 Enter current password for root (enter for none): OK, successfully used password, moving on...
-Setting the root password ensures that nobody can log into the MariaDB root user without the proper authorisation.
+Setting the root password ensures that nobody can log into the MariaDB root user without the proper authorization.
 Set root password?
 [Y/n] y New password: PASSWORD Re-enter new password: PASSWORD Password updated successfully!
 Reloading privilege tables.. ...
 Success!

 For the rest of the questions, you should simply hit the